Get insider access

 0.8 lbs

-These over-ears have a comfortable fit that's lightweight and well-padded.
-The headband feels good against the head, and the ear cups don't clamp too tightly, either.
+These over-ears have a comfortable fit.
+They're quite lightweight even compared to other reasonably light headphones like the Sony WH-1000XM5.
+The headband feels good, and the ear pads are well-padded and don't clamp tightly, although the foam isn't especially dense, and the faux leather can get sticky.
 That said, if you have large ears or wear the headphones further back, you may find that the cups touch your ears.

 7.7